DontadVance/ProjectMabinyogi/notes.md

 - To delete everything from a collection just use "collection.delete_many({})"
 - to drop a collection: db.collection_name.drop() ; returns true if one exists, else false

-# Dylan
-### Learning Flask
-- added a .gitignore file; feel free to edit.
-- initiated templates and Jinja-friendly CSS links
-- added a static folder for CSS
-- added default.html; we can use this as our 'base' template. index.html extends default.html.

-### (9/1/2020)
-- added an 'about' page with route
-- making modifications to the index page, which will serve as our primary page for character creation;
-need to discuss and outline potential layouts before implementation.
-- **Note: May need to reload page + cache for proper updates.
-(Shift-Ctrl-R on Chrome).**

-### (9/3/2020)
-- Added a "create" page with route (form.html)
-- Migrated character creation from index.html to form.html
-- Added WTForm inputs for Name, Stature, Race, Class + Input Validation.
-- Modified cluster.py to use an alternative reference; please feel free to change this if you need to!
-Just make sure it works (I couldn't get the previous format to work).
-- Added basic/temporary insertion of web form data into the MongoDB Warrior collection.
-I did this in order to verify that the web forms were working correctly + for understanding.
-No guarantee of good practice or implementation!
-- Extensive modification to HTML/CSS